CATEM1NAL/APyday-2/FAQ.md

 - Damage taken cannot be reduced below 1.

 It's worth noting that the early game *will* be harder than vanilla PAYDAY 2 due to how the mod is designed, and even with a strong build you can die very fast if you are caught too heavily out of position.
-If that doesn't sound like something that appeals to you and you want to run around carefree, then this is not the game for you.
+If that doesn't sound like something that appeals to you and you want to run around carefree from the very beginning, then this is not the game for you (it's only in the late-game where you semi-consistently get builds that allow you to completely turn your brain off).

 ## The mod is too easy/hard!
 Go to `Options > Mod Options > Criminal Dawn` in-game and you can change the difficulty cap.
 The difficulty